Woman meditating by a lake with words Restart Self-care as a Working Mom Mompowerment

 Small doses of self-care each day

-I try to do a little bit of self-care each day.
+While I love a spa day or bigger self-care moment, I try to do a little bit of self-care each day.
 In fact, I try to bookend my day with self-care.
 I try to do a morning self-care check-in and take a few minutes to meditate or breathe deeply and then end my day with writing in my gratitude journal and reading.
 (Read more about my morning routine.)

 As a working mom, you can’t always fit in the bigger self-care moments.
 Want some other ideas for small doses of self-care?

-- Reading (reading for 6+ minutes can lower your heart rate)
+• Read (reading for 6+ minutes can lower your heart rate)

-- Go for walk or hike
+• Go for a walk or hike

 Bigger doses of self-care